 7. Where to Stay in Vilamoura

-Offering world-class golf courses, stunning beaches and bustling marina, it is no wonder that Vilamoura is such a popular Algarve town.
-The town is both stylish and sophisticated, home to gourmet restaurants, chic bars and million-dollar yachts.
+Offering world-class golf courses, stunning beaches, and a bustling marina, it is no wonder that Vilamoura is such a popular Algarve town.
+The town is both stylish and sophisticated, home to gourmet restaurants, chic bars, and million-dollar yachts.

 The beaches on this area of the coast have soft, golden sands and aqua blue waters, as well as a range of water sports options to entertain the whole family.